 How does a credit card work?

-The process follows these simple steps.
+The process follows these steps.

 - The details of what you purchase using your card are sent from the retailer or service provider to your card issuer.

 - The credit available on your card is reduced by the amount you spend.